Heat kernel and Green function estimates on affine buildings: Affine buildings

-To any irreducible locally finite regular affine building we associate an irreducible, but not necessary reduced, finite root system $\Phi$ (see \cite{park2}) such that the affine Weyl group corresponding to $\Phi$ is isomorphic to $W$ and $q_{\tau(v)} = q_{\tau(v+\lambda)}$ for all $\lambda \in P$ and $v \in \Sigma(W)$.
-Then the set of good vertices is defined as
+We assume that the building is regular that is $q_i(x)$ is independent of $x$.
+Denote the common value by $q_i$, and assume local finiteness: $q_i < \infty$.

-From now on we assume the root system $\Phi$ is reduced.
-The case $\widetilde{BC}_r$ will be covered in \cite{sttr}.
+To any irreducible locally finite affine building we associate an irreducible, but not necessary reduced, finite root system $\Phi$ (see \cite{park2}) such that the affine Weyl group corresponding to $\Phi$ is isomorphic to $W$, and $q_{\tau(v)} = q_{\tau(v+\lambda)}$ for all $\lambda \in P$ and $v \in \Sigma(W)$.
+Then the set of \emph{good} vertices is defined by